marenz2569/2025-sapphire-rapids-ee/README.md

 Create the figures via CTest.
 Set the environment variables as described in the above section.

+# References
+Below is a list of our FIRESTARTER publications.
+Please preferably cite the latest paper if you use FIRESTARTER for scientific work.
+Below the publication associated to this
+This is the code-support package for the following thesis.
+Please cite the thesis if you use parts of this repository for scientic work.

+Markus Schmidl: An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features (Diploma thesis 2025),
+DOI:

 # License

 If not specified otherwise, files in this repository are licensed under `MIT`.